-8.5 Include treatment of mental health conditions and tobacco use disorder in the basic benefit package of UHC
+8.5 Include treatment of mental health conditions and tobacco use disorder in the basic benefit package of Universal Health Coverage (UHC)

 Providing free or affordable mental health and tobacco cessation treatment as part of the basic UHC benefit package would benefit millions.
-This rightsbased approach would disproportionately benefit disadvantaged communities.
+This rights-based approach would disproportionately benefit disadvantaged communities.
 It would also contribute to positive SDG outcomes, including enhanced labour productivity, economic growth, reduced preventable expenditures at national, local and household levels, poverty alleviation, environmental protection, women's empowerment and an improved quality of life for millions.

-As many countries pursue UHC as part of the SDGs effort, it is vital to proactively include these two cost-effective and essential interventions into UHC.
-The strategic use of increased government revenues from increased tobacco taxes could provide a sustainable financing source for mental health and tobacco cessation services, which are often underfunded.
+As many countries pursue UHC, it is vital to proactively scale these two cost-effective and essential interventions.
+The strategic use of increased government revenues from increased tobacco taxes could provide a sustainable financing source 173 for mental health and tobacco cessation services, which are often underfunded.
 Additionally, this could incentivize the growth of health professionals in these fields, especially in LMICs where they are lacking.